Analytical Methods for Global Policy Studies (PA397G)

 Overview

-Data crunching is hard, applying data crunching methods to empirical social science studies is harder.
-This course has three purposes:
+While data analysis can be challenging, applying data analysis methods to empirical social science studies adds a layer of complexity.
+This course has three major focuses:

 Required textbook: Meier, K. J., Brudney, J. L., & Bohte, J. (2014).
 Applied Statistics for Public and Nonprofit Administration (9th edition).
 Cengage Learning.

-- Previous versions are fine as long as the course content is covered.
+Previous versions are fine as long as the course content is covered.
 If the contents are substantially different from the 9th edition, you can ask your classmates for help, or use the University Library’s service.
+We will provide scanned copies for the first few weeks so that you have time to prepare.

 Grading